 Cryptolaemus montrouzieri

-The predatory beetle Cryptolaemus montrouzieri, commonly known as the mealybug destroyer, is a species of beetle belonging to the family Coccinellidae.
+The predatory beetle Cryptolaemus montrouzieri is a species of beetle belonging to the family Coccinellidae.
 The beneficial insect is a small but highly effective predator in biological pest control.
 Originating from Australia, this beetle species preys primarily on mealybugs, including species such as the citrus mealybug and the long-tailed mealybug.

 The predatory beetle Cryptolaemus montrouzieri is used for the control of the following pests: